theramiyer/blog/content/post/2021/sexual-abuse-in-schools.md

 date: 2021-05-26T20:13:53+05:30
 description: |
     News broke out about sexual harassment of children in PSBB and other schools in Chennai after an alumnus started an Instagram reach-out.
 Soon, the issue got cluttered.
 We look at the different aspects of the issue and the way forward.
+summary: |
+    Yesterday, I woke up to the news that students of a top school in Chennai---_Padma Seshadri Bala Bhavan_ (or PSBB)---had alleged that a teacher had sexually abused them.
+The piece of news shook me because my cousin studied in the school, and I could personally relate to it.
+The teacher also taught at the same branch that she studied in.
+But as usual, the issue received a polarised public response.
 tags:
 - social
 - society